zooniverse/front-end-monorepo/packages/app-project/README.md

 ### Docker

-- `docker-compose --rm project start` to run a webpack production build on http://localhost:3000.
+- `docker-compose run --rm project start` to run a webpack production build on http://localhost:3000.
 The `--build` flag can be used to build the container.
 This builds and runs a local image which matches the Jenkins build except for running behind a proxy.

 ### Node
 ```sh